krthk7/CMOS-Inverter-3/README.md

 # CMOS-Inverter-3
 ### Inverter Layout
 Whooo !!
 The last part of the project.
 This the last repository on the inverter where in I've designed the layout of the inverter.
-For this I've used the Electric VLSI tool and also integrated both LT spice and Electric for Simulation purpose.This part of the project deals in two phases Pre-Layout Simulation and Post Layout Simulation and also ill inculde what happens to the propagation dealy after layout.
+For this I've used the Electric VLSI tool and also integrated both LT spice and Electric for Simulation purpose.This part of the project deals in two phases Pre-Layout Simulation and Post Layout Simulation and also ill inculde the propagation dealy.

 ***
 ### Contents